Article 26 of the Universal Declaration of Human Rights on education is beautiful.

 Unions Offer Protection to Hard-Working People | Chris Sanders

-Associate director of Pastors for Texas Children.
+Director of Communications and Development at Fellowship Southwest.
 She lives in San Antonio, Texas, and is married to Garrett who pastors Woodland Baptist Church.
-They have three elementary aged daughters in public school.
+They have three elementary-aged daughters in public school.